Amahl and the Night Visitors

 Sunday Matinees, December 7 & 14, 2014 at 2:00pm.

-The story of a poor, but imaginative young boy and his mother, who are visited one night by three Kings on their way to Bethlehem to give gifts of frankincense, myrrh and gold to the newborn King.
+The story of a poor, but imaginative young boy and his mother, who are visited one night by three Kings on their way to Bethlehem to give gifts of gold, frankincense and myrrh to the newborn King.
 They ask to stay the night.
-The mother, having nothing to give them to eat, sends Amahl out to call the shepherds and shepherdesses to bring food, gifts and the entertainment of dance.
-After the excitement, the mother, Amahl and the Kings settle down for the night.
-But, the mother is tempted by the gold and reaches for it, only to be attacked by the Page.
-When Amahl sees this, he attacks the attacker.
-All is well when both the mother and Amahl want to know more about this King the Kings seek.
-Amahl wants desperately to send a gift to this King and offers his most important possession - his crutch.
-When he does that, he finds himself able to walk. “...I walk Mother, I walk Mother.”
+The mother, having nothing to feed them, sends Amahl out to call the people of the village to bring food and the entertainment of dance.
+After an eventful evening, the mother and Amahl query the three Kings about this newborn King they seek.
+Amahl wants desperately to send a gift to this King and when he offers his most important possession - his crutch - the results are wondrous.

 By John Cariani